Top tips to get tickets to the World Series games in Atlanta

 Braves staff said an online strategy will be important to securing a seat.
 They suggest logging on to the website early and getting in virtual line about 10 minutes prior to 10 a.m.
 They also said to make sure you leave the browser open until your purchase is confirmed.

-If those tickets sell out, you can still knab them on secondary sites like Stubhub which has about 2,000 tickets currently available for the Friday and Saturday night games.
+If those tickets sell out, you can still get them on secondary sites like Stubhub which has about 2,000 tickets currently available for the Friday and Saturday night games.

 “We have seen the average price ticket for Game 3 being sold at $1,600, so it’s certainly a hot ticket - and even gets a little bit hotter going into Game 4," explains Head of Partnerships & Business Development at StubHub Adam Budelli.